OCRBiologyExam Board Revision

 Exam Questions

-Describe and explain the light-dependent reactions of photosynthesis.
+Describe and explain the process of photosynthesis, including its stages and products.
 [6 marks]

 6 marks